Explore Tanzania with Wildland Trekking

 Primary Departure City For Tanzania Adventures

 Both of our Tanzania trips begin and end at the Kilimanjaro International Airport, located between Moshi and Arusha, Tanzania.
 A Wildland Trekking representative will be waiting at the airport to take you to your first night’s accommodation.
 If you’re planning on arriving early to explore Tanzania before your trip, please plan to arrive at the airport on Day 1 before 3 pm for the Kilimanjaro Trek or the day prior to Day 1 by 3 pm for the Wildlife Safari.
-Otherwise, coordinate your rendezvous with your guide and see our travel resources page for more information.

-Because we only run a few trips to Tanzania per year, be sure to get your spot by booking early.
+Because we only run a few trips to Tanzania per year, be sure to reserve your spot by booking early.
 We also advise that you book your trip with us before reserving your flight.
 Doing so will ensure that your booking is confirmed prior to making other travel arrangements.

 General Travel Advice for Tanzania